dotnet/linker/docs/design/trimmed-assemblies.md

 To enable aggressive trimming instead of assembly-level trimming, we provide a public property `TrimMode`.
 Setting this to`link` changes the default behavior from `copyused` to `link` (aggressive trimming) for assemblies that don't have per-assembly `TrimMode`. `TrimMode` can also be set as Item metadata to override the global property per-assembly.

 ### `PrepareForILLink`
-There is a new public target `PrepareForILLink` that runs before the `ILLink` target, and provides a convenient place to hook into the pipeline to modify metadata for trimming.
+There is a public target `PrepareForILLink` that runs before the `ILLink` target, and provides a convenient place to hook into the pipeline to modify metadata for trimming.
 SDK components can use this as an extension point via `BeforeTargets` and `AfterTargets`.

-The global `TrimMode` may be set any time before `PrepareForILLink` runs, which will set it to a default value if not set previously.
+The global `TrimMode` may be set any time before `PrepareForILLink` runs, which sets it to a default value if not set previously.

 ### `ManagedAssemblyToLink`
 The `PrepareForILLink` has a dependency that creates the ItemGroup `ManagedAssemblyToLink`, which represents the set of assemblies that will be passed to the linker.
-Custom targets may modify `IsTrimmable` and `TrimMode` metadata on these assemblies before `PrepareForILLink`, which will set the assembly action based on this metadata, or they may modify the metadata after `PrepareForILLink` has run.
+Custom targets may modify `IsTrimmable` and `TrimMode` metadata on these assemblies before `PrepareForILLink`, which sets the assembly action based on this metadata, or they may modify the metadata after `PrepareForILLink` has run.

 It is not possible to change the items in `ManagedAssemblyToLink`, since this represents the set that needs to be filtered and replaced in the publish output.
 To change which assemblies are passed to the linker, a different extension point should be used to set `PostProcessAssemblies` metadata.

 ### Examples

-This shows how a developer could turn on aggressive trimming for framework assemblies (which are defined to be `IsTrimmable` by the SDK):
+This shows how a developer can turn on aggressive trimming for framework assemblies (which are defined to be `IsTrimmable` by the SDK):

 ```xml
 <PropertyGroup>